alex-r-bigelow/JetLag/README.md

 # jetlag
-Custom interface to both Agave and Tapis for running and monitoring jobs.
+Custom interface to both Agave and Tapis for running and monitoring jobs, with connections to traveler for performance visualization.

 The basic concept of universal is:
 1. to use either Tapis or Agave